dabeaz-course/practical-python/README.md

 ### Q: May I make derivative works?

 Yes, as long as such works carry the same license terms and provide attribution.

+### Q: Why wasn't topic X covered?

+There is only so much material that you can cover in a 3-4 days.
+If it wasn't covered, it was probably because it was once covered and it caused everyone's head to explode or there was never enough time to cover it in the first place.

 ### Q: Do you accept pull requests?